Successfully using assets to generate sales growth is a key trait of strong companies. But how is it measured?

-For example, retail stores generally have higher asset turnover ratios, as the business doesn’t require a significant investment in assets to operate.
+For example, retail stores generally have higher asset turnover ratios.
+This is because the business doesn’t require a significant investment in assets to operate.
 On a very small scale, think about if you were to start a small boutique clothing shop.

-All you would need was enough inventory to stock the shelves, you could then lease a store front, and away you go.
-The only significance asset required would be the inventory.
+All you would need was enough inventory to stock the shelves.
+You could then lease a store front, and away you go.
+The only significant asset required would be the inventory.

 But think about this from an industry on the other end of the spectrum.
-Let’s say a telecommunications company.
+Let’s say a wireless cell phone provider.

-Because telecommunication companies require a heavy asset load to operate and generate revenue.
-Think about the amount of equipment, cabling, hardware, etc… it takes for AT&T to build out their wireless network.
+A wireless cell phone provider requires a lot of assets to operate and generate revenue.
+Think about the amount of equipment, cabling, and hardware it takes for AT&T to build out their network.

-None of us could even think about starting a competitor of AT&T because of the investment it would require to build out the assets in order to operate.
+None of us could even think about starting a competitor of AT&T. The investment it would require to build out the assets would be huge.